darktable-org/darktable/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- IMPORTANT
 Bug reports that do not make an effort to help the developers will be closed without notice.
+Make sure that this bug has not already been opened and/or closed by searching the issues on GitHub, as duplicate bug reports will be closed.
 A bug report simply stating that Darktable crashes is unhelpful, so please fill in most of the items below and provide detailed information.
 -->